 In the Practicum Phase, students apply the knowledge they have gained from the Academic Phase in a supervised student teaching placement.
 Students are responsible for finding their own placement, though we will offer suggestions of schools that we have found to be successful student teaching sites.
 The student teacher must work for a minimum of a half-day classroom schedule from September to June in an approved Montessori school under the supervision of an approved supervising teacher.
 The Practicum Phase follows the completion of the Academic Phase, no more than two years after the last academic course.
 No portion of the Practicum Phase may precede the Academic Phase.

 Two Practicum Seminar weekends are held during November and April of the Practicum Phase year.
-The Practicum Seminar weekends meet on Friday from 4:00 to 8:00 p.m., and Saturday-Sunday from 9 a.m. to 5 p.m.
-Practicum Seminars include additional academic content, practical exams and additional workshop sessions on academic course content.
+The Practicum Seminar weekends meet on Saturday and Sunday from 9 a.m. to 5 p.m.
+Practicum Seminars include additional academic content, practical exams, and additional workshop sessions on academic course content.

 The Early Childhood credential program at WSMS-TEP provides two options for completion.
 Students without prior experience working in a Montessori environment are encouraged to enroll in Track 2, which allows sufficient time to practice material presentations in a classroom before entering the Practicum Phase.